Beneath the streets and cobbled pathways of the City of London lies a wealth of Roman history, surviving 2000 years of building, fire and bombings.

 It was discovered in 1848, but actually dates to the late second century and is now open to visitors for a limited period.
 Come and explore this extraordinary glimpse into ancient City life on this guided tour lasting just under an hour.

-Please note you need to book your tickets (£9, concessions £7 - plus booking fee) in advance via Eventbrite (booking fee applies) and the only access to the site is via a staircase.
+Please note Due to the nature of this site, there are very limited places and tickets (£10, concessions £8 - plus booking fee) must be booked in advance via Eventbrite Please be aware that the only access to the site is via a staircase.

 To find out more about the Billingsgate Bath House, Read the article written by one of our City of London Guides.